Includes high school seniors or high school graduates with fewer than 24 hours of college credit.

 - A high school GPA ≥ 3.0 AND an ACT score ≥ 16-18

-Students who do not meet the criteria for regular admission will be admitted on admission exception with a prescription for freshman success.
-The prescription may include:
+Students who do not meet the criteria for regular admission will be admitted on admission exception with a plan for freshman success, which may include:

-- Required participation in study skill, career planning, test taking, and other seminars offered by CLASS
+- Participation in study skill, career planning, test taking and other CLASS seminars

-Applicants submitting a GED score will be reviewed individually.
-Students will be required to complete the Washburn Institute of Technology Exploratory Bridge Program according to the following criteria:
+Students will complete the Washburn University Ichabod Ignite Program according to the following criteria:

 Home Schooled Students

 Students who are or will be graduates from an accredited high school or homeschool curriculum.
 Regular Admission for High School and Homeschool Students:

 Students meeting one of the following criteria will be